EvanLovely/drafts-hazel--open-url/readme.md

 *I tried just linking it, but GitHub strips out the `href` of the link, so I did this instead.*

+### Bookmarklet for Safari ###

+You can create a JavaScript bookmarklet that will automatically place the URL into Drafts and then run the action "Open on laptop"

+<a href="javascript:window.location='drafts://x-callback-url/create?text='+encodeURIComponent(location.href)+'&action=Open%20URL%20on%20laptop'">Drag this to your bookmarks bar</a>

 ## What's happening under the hood

 - Drafts creates a new text file containing just the URL and uploades it to the folder that Hazel is watching for any new file.